Neuroscience, Cognitive Neuroscience, Neuroimaging, Behavioral Economics, Management Science

 - Name, position, institution and email address of three referees (compulsory)

-- An email, with the appropriate instructions to upload the reference letters will be automatically generated and sent to your referees.
+An email, with the instructions on how to upload the reference letters will be automatically sent to your referees.

 - Your CV in English (compulsory);

-- One research paper (published or working paper): compulsory.
+- One research paper, either a published paper or a working paper (compulsory).

-Shortlisted candidates will be asked to present this research paper in the final stage of the selection.
+Shortlisted candidates will be asked to present this research paper during the final stage of the selection process.

 Additional papers can be submitted for evaluation if desired (to be attached to your application in a single zip file where indicated in the online form).
 Please check the full call for further information about additional papers.